Skip to main content

 What’s Covered:

-In this post, we cover W&L’s selectivity level, the average profile of its admitted students, how to optimize your application, and other tips and deadlines.
+Keep reading to learn about W&L’s selectivity level, the average profile of its admitted students, how to optimize your application, and other tips and deadlines.

 How Hard Is It to Get Into Washington and Lee?

+Want to get a sense of how your application may stack up against other potential applicants?
 Try using our free admissions calculator.
-By taking into account multiple elements of your profile, including your grades, test scores, extracurriculars, and more, we’ll estimate your odds of acceptance, and give you tips on improving your profile!
+By taking into account multiple elements of your profile, including your grades, test scores, extracurriculars, and more, we’ll estimate your odds of acceptance and give you tips on improving your profile!

 Average Academic Profile of Accepted Washington and Lee Students